The pandemic continues to cause unprecedented disruption across industries worldwide.

 Extrusion cooking is one of the most popular processes to prepare snacks and ready-to-eat foods by using a variety of ingredients such as corn, tapioca, oats, potatoes, wheat, etc. After extrusion, these snacks are processed and converted into semi-cooked or pre-cooked food products.
 This helps in the elimination of toxins and micro-organisms produced naturally while making these snacks healthier as well as safer for consumption.
 In recent years, extruded snack foods have witnessed strong growth in the MENA region.
-According to the latest report by IMARC Group, titled “Middle East and North Africa Extruded Snack Food Market: Industry Trends, Share, Size, Growth, Opportunity and Forecast 2020-2025”, the MENA extruded snack food market reached a value of US$ 2,166 Million in 2019.
+According to the latest report by IMARC Group, titled “Middle East and North Africa Extruded Snack Food Market: Industry Trends, Share, Size, Growth, Opportunity and Forecast 2021-2026”, the MENA extruded snack food market reached a value of US$ 2.26 Billion in 2020.

 In the MENA region, rapid industrialization and urbanization have resulted in a significant shift towards western food cultures.
 This remains one of the primary forces catalyzing the growth of the market.
 In addition, the region represents one of the fastest growing populations across the globe.
 This coupled by low median age groups and rising disposable incomes have positively influenced the growth of this market.
 Looking forward, IMARC Group expects the MENA extruded snack food market to exhibit moderate growth during the next five years.